Recovering p-adic valuations from pro-p Galois groups: Introduction

-The proof hinges on the fact that any field $K$ for which $G_K(p)$ is Demushkin satisfies a `local reciprocity' law induced by the norm map (see Proposition \ref{frohn}), established in Section 2.
+The proof hinges on the fact, first noted in Frohn's thesis \cite{frohn}, that any field $K$ for which $G_K(p)$ is Demushkin satisfies a `local reciprocity' law induced by the norm map (see Proposition \ref{frohn}).
 The proof then proceeds in three steps.
 First, one uses the explicit structure of $G_{\Q}(2)$ to make some preliminary observations about $\sq$, which in turn imply that $char(K)=0$.
-Secondly, putting $k = K \cap \overline{\mathbb{Q}}$, we show using class field theory that except in one exceptional case, $k$ embeds into $\mathbb{Q}_2 \cap \overline{\mathbb{Q}}$ and hence that $\sq$ is generated as an $\F$-vector space by $-1,2$ and $5$.
-Assuming that we are not in the exceptional case, a consequence of this and `local reciprocity' is that the `lattice' of norm subgroups $Norm(K(\sqrt{a})^{\times}) \leqslant K^{\times}$ for $a \in K \setminus K^2$ is identical to that of $\mathbb{Q}_2$.
+Secondly, putting $k = K \cap \overline{\mathbb{Q}}$, we show using the Albert-Brauer-Hasse-Noether local-global principle that, unless we are in an exceptional case, $k$ embeds into $\mathbb{Q}_2 \cap \overline{\mathbb{Q}}$ and hence that $\sq$ is generated as an $\F$-vector space by $-1,2$ and $5$, as is the case for $\Q$.
+Assuming we are not in the exceptional case, a consequence of this and of `local reciprocity' is that the `lattice' of norm subgroups $Norm(K(\sqrt{a})^{\times}) \leqslant K^{\times}$ for $a \in K \setminus K^2$ is identical to that of $\mathbb{Q}_2$.
 Thirdly, we use an adaptation of the rigid element method to construct a valuation ring which satisfies all the desired properties.
-The fact that our construction yields a valuation ring depends on checking that certain elements in $K$ are elements of certain norm subgroups.
-It turns out that this depends purely on the `combinatorics' of the lattice of norm subgroups.
-Therefore, the existence of the desired valuation ring is lifted from $k$ to $K$.
-This part is still quite mysterious: we cannot yet provide a good argument for why it works other than by direct calculations.
-Many of these calculations are relegated to the appendices to aid exposition.
-Finally, we show that the exceptional case simply cannot occur.
-This is done by showing that in this case, $k$ admits a $p$-adic valuation for $p \not=2$.
-Another application of the technique of norm-combinatorics allows us to lift this to a $p$-adic valuation on $K$, which is encoded in $G_K(2)$ by one of the main results from \cite{koe2}.
-The fact that $\mathbb{Q}_2$ doesn't admit such a valuation allows us thereby to obtain the desired contradiction.
+The fact that our construction yields a valuation ring depends on checking that certain subsets in $K$ live inside specific norm subgroups.
+It turns out that this depends purely on the `combinatorics' of the lattice of norm subgroups arising under the operation of intersecting multiple such subgroups.
+Because the lattice in $K$ matches that of $k$, the existence of the desired valuation ring is in this way effectively `lifted' from $k$ to $K$.
+The verification of this part is carried out via explicit computations which have a distinctly K-theoretic flavour.
+Indeed, the technique locates elements in specific norm groups by intersecting multiple Steinberg relations, and in some sense resembles doing arithmetic combinatorics over the 2-truncated big Witt vectors of $K$.
+It would of course be ideal to obtain a more conceptual, less computation-heavy, proof, by making this vague statement precise, but this has so far eluded us.

+Most of the calculations are relegated to the appendices to aid exposition.
+Finally, a proof by contradiction shows that the exceptional case from step 2 simply cannot occur, by using the same norm-combinatorics techniques.

-We do not currently have any ideas for how to prove Conjecture 2, though see \cite{efrat} for connections between Conjecture 1 and 2.
+We do not have any new ideas of how to prove Conjecture 2, so the result in \cite{efrat} (his Theorem 7.3) remains the state of the art.